RohanNero/Loyalty-Harvest-Raw/NOTES.md

 3. user calls `claim` with the signed message, and their proof.
 4. Using ECDSA recover, we need to view the address that signed the message, as well as the data in the message.
 5. After confirming the signer is the owner of the `tokenId` in the message data, we need to confirm their `proof` is valid.

+## Claim function

+Claim()

+- `proof`
+- `id`

+## Additional files/scripts needed

+1. `createLeaves` script to search contract from blockStart to blockEnd
+2. `viewHeldUntil` script that allows users to view the block they held their NFT until 3.